 Years ago I attended a great workshop by respected Vancouver teacher and adjudicator Michel Guimond.
 The workshop was aimed primarily at teenage dancers getting started in competitive events.
 He said to the boys, “When you’re dancing ballroom with a girl, you’re going to feel two objects touching your chest.
 Get over it!” and he told the girls, “You’re sometimes going to feel his package between your legs while you dance.
 Get over it!”
 It was great advice.
 Close quarters dancing (unless it’s with someone you’re in a relationship with) is only effective when we can separate ourselves from the temptation of the emotional connection.
 Professionals make that a standard part of their job, but everyone is capable of keeping dance on a level that avoids these kind of problems.
 It becomes more enjoyable for all participants, so watch those hands and that innuendo.
 There’s no place for it on the dance floor.

 Closely related to this issue is the use of dance classes or social dances as a place to find potential dates.
-We see this often and it’s just wrong.
-Men coming on to women in a class or dance setting is uncomfortable for the ladies and impacts dance schools when they decide they’ve had enough of that behavior and leave.
+Now, there’s nothing wrong with coming to dance class to meet people, but we see this carried out to an uncomfortable level and it’s just wrong.
+Men coming on to women in a class or dance setting is uncomfortable for the ladies and impacts dance schools when the women decide they’ve had enough of that behavior and leave.
 If you can’t handle dance as a strictly platonic social activity, then go find another activity.